-Managing the Return to Work of COVID Work-At-Home Employees
+Managing the Return to Work for Work-At-Home Employees

 There has been much written about the COVID-19 business necessity of sending employees home to work for safety reasons.
 Much of the recent information is about how many companies found that they did not sacrifice productivity as they first thought might happen.
 Some major corporations have announced that they would continue some of their work-from-home programs.
 Another projected trend is using freelancers to replace employees as they leave.